ocf/ocfweb/ocfweb/docs/docs/staff/backend/rt.md

 [**Request Tracker**](https://rt.ocf.berkeley.edu/) is the ticketing system used by the OCF.
 It is the main way of keeping track of OCF-related activity.
-Tickets are currently made either by staff to propose things to talk about or by emails from the Hostmaster or Help mailing lists.
+Some tickets are automatically created when emails are received at the queue's name (e.g. help@, devnull@, etc.).
+Staff can also create tickets by logging in directly to the web UI.

 ## Queues
 Tickets are assigned to queues, or organized boards.
 Manually-created